 Another role that Westerners want but isn’t found in a traditional Buddhist setting is a trainer.
 We would like somebody who gives us the discipline to sit and meditate.
 Tibetan teachers don’t meditate with their students.
 That didn’t take place in monasteries.
 They did pujas together but meditation was your own business.
 That was done in your own room by yourself.
 But for Westerners, this is quite alien to our culture and we like a trainer.
 If we take the analogy of training at a gym or a fitness club, it can either be a group trainer, if we meditate in a group, or a personal trainer.
 It is a little bit awkward for Tibetans when they come as a teacher.
 I know because as a translator backstage, so to speak, there would be concern about what to do and how to lead a meditation.
 They didn’t have that in the monastery.
 What do they want?
 They don’t know what to do.

 Actually to be fair to my teacher’s position, the point that he made in terms of that was that we should be able to go through the entire lam-rim in the time it takes to put one foot in the stirrup of a saddle for your horse or yak, and swing your leg over the animal.
-One should think that meditation means your sit there so incredibly slowly.
+One should not think that meditation means your sit there and just go through the lam-rim so incredibly slowly.
 That’s not the aim.
 The aim is to be able to just get it like that.
 But he certainly wasn’t going to lead step by step through all of that slow process.